 Crusader's Judgment will allow you to recharge Shield of the Righteous slightly faster with more Judgment casts over time.
-This is advantageous if the damage intake is constantly high and you need to spread out your Shield of the Righteous casts as much as possible.
-Overall, Crusader's Judgment is a solid passive go-to talent defensively, and the best talent offensively against single target.
+This is advantageous to increase the Holy Power generation to get higher uptime on Shield of the Righteous.
+Overall, Crusader's Judgment is the go-to talent defensively, and the best talent offensively against a single target.
 Make sure to always use your Judgment stacks so you do not end up wasting any.
-Crusader's Judgment turns the Azerite trait Inspiring Vanguard into one of the better defensive traits, as it increases the chance to trigger Grand Crusader by 5% (this effect does not stack with itself).

 |?
 Fist of Justice||?
 Repentance||?
 Blinding Light|

-- Fist of Justice causes your Judgment to reduce the remaining cooldown of Hammer of Justice by 6 seconds.
+- Fist of Justice causes each Holy Power spent to reduce the remaining cooldown of Hammer of Justice by 2 seconds.

 - Repentance is an active ability with an 15-second cooldown.
 It is a form of crowd-control that incapacitates the target for up to 1 minute.
 Damage done will break the effect.
 Repentance can only be used against Humanoids, Demons, Undead, Dragonkin, and Giants.